primev/mev-commit/README.md

 ### Go Modules

-Since this repository uses [Go Workspaces](https://go.dev/ref/mod#workspaces) to manage Go modules, when making changes to a Go module and its dependencies, ensure that the changes are reflected everywhere by running the following command:
+Since r this repository uses [Go Workspaces](https://go.dev/ref/mod#workspaces) to manage Go modules, when making changes to a Go module and its dependencies, ensure that the changes are reflected everywhere by running the following command:

 ```shell
 go list -f '{{.Dir}}' -m | xargs -L1 go mod tidy -C